Window Cleaning Prices: How to Set Rates, Price Jobs, and Maximize Profit

 Think of each window like a mini job site.
 Factor in what kind of windows they are, where they are, and what shape they’re in.
 Here’s what to watch for:

 - Window type makes a big difference: Picture windows are usually wide-open spaces with fewer nooks your squeegee needs to deal with.
-But get into French panes or sunburst patterns and you’re doing a lot more detail work.
+But get into French panes or sunburst patterns, and you’re doing a lot more detailed work.

 - Height and accessibility: Anything above the second floor is a hazard and a hassle.
 You’ll need ladders and maybe a helper.
 Charge more for every floor past the first, or if you’re spending extra time to set up safely.